thma/FPvsOO/README.md

-# Reconciling Functional Programming and Object Oriented Programming
+# Reconciling concepts from Functional Programming and Object Oriented Programming

 Some time ago I came across a very interesting post on the Clean-Coder-Blog, which kept me busy for months until I finally decided to write this post.